valkey-io/valkey-io.github.io/content/blog/2024-11-21-testing-the-limits/index.md

 Our operating system will be a 64-bit Debian based operating system (OS) called [Rasbian](https://www.raspbian.org/).
 This distribution is specifically modified to perform well on the CM4.
 Valkey will run in a docker container orchestrated with docker compose.
 I like deploying in containers as it simplifies operations.
 If you'd like to follow along here is [a guide for installing Docker](https://docs.docker.com/engine/install/debian/).
 Make sure to continue to the [second page of the installation process](https://docs.docker.com/engine/install/linux-postinstall/) as well.
 It's easy to miss and skipping it could make it harder to follow along.

 We'll be using two CM4s for testing.
 The first will host Valkey and the second will host the benchmarking software.
 This setup probably better reflects how most people will run in production.
 Benchmarking is being done with redis-benchmark because it can be installed with `sudo apt install redis-tools`.
-Valkey does have its own benchmark utility that comes installed Valkey instance.
+Valkey does have its own benchmark utility that comes installed with Valkey.
 To use valkey-benchmark instead you would need to install Valkey on the benchmarking server or spin up a container and connect into it.
 Functionally, they both operate nearly the same as of the writing of this article.

 ![Test architecture showing two nodes: a Benchmark server with the ip of 10.0.11.221 with an arrow pointing to a Valkey server with an ip of 10.0.1.136](images/test_setup.png)